Frequently Asked Questions

 Do I need a new release form for each race? – No, if you raced Over the Hump this year, at Irvine Lake, we have your release on file.
 If this is your first race this year see Registration Table or download the form online.

-Where is Irvine Lake? – Irine Lake is East of the 241 tollroad on Santiago Canyon Road, South of the Chapman/Jamboree Exits.
+Where is Irvine Lake? – Irvine Lake is East of the 241 tollroad on Santiago Canyon Road, South of the Chapman/Jamboree Exits.
 Click here for a map.

-Is there Parking? – YES, and it’s only $3/car!
+Is there Parking? – YES, the park charges $5/car!
 See map above, enter gate and turn right to parking lot.

 What are the “Classes”?- There are currently three broad classes: Beginner, Sport, Expert – We post the age bracketing, based on critical mass, ability, and registered ridership.
 Why?
 No-one wants to race alone, not even the 75 year young-expert-woman.
 BeingUN sanctioned we strive to keep it fun and simple.
 (We even reserve the right to change things up from time to time, just to keep it interesting).